Meet the CMEP Team

 Wes Avram

-Academic Engagement Director
+Academic Engagement Advisor

 Wes has led three congregations in the Presbyterian Church (U.S.A.), most recently Pinnacle Presbyterian in Scottsdale, Arizona, where he is Emeritus Senior Pastor.
 He served as College Chaplain at Bates College and Clement-Muehl Assistant Professor at Yale Divinity School.
 He holds a PhD in Rhetoric from Northwestern University and an MDiv from Princeton Seminary.
 While in seminary, he spent a summer in ecumenical engagement in Egypt and Israel/Palestine.
 As a Graduate Fellow from Princeton Seminary, he studied at the Hebrew University in Jerusalem and the Inter-faith Academy of Peace at the Tantur Ecumenical Institute concentrating on the history of conflict in Israel/Palestine, peace studies, post-Holocaust thought, and dissent within Zionism.